 The DISC Profile asks a series of non-judgmental questions to help participants understand their own personalities and how their traits relate to those around them.
 It operates on four parts of a circle, a “disc,” and categorizes personality traits into the following:

 Based on the results, the participant can see where their personality traits are an asset in their profession and where their characteristics might be a challenge.
+The DISC study also gives participants tips for strengthening weak areas.
+When agents better understand their personality traits, they can interact more mindfully with clients and colleagues.

 The Values Index

-Unlike personality traits, our values rarely change over time.
+Personality traits can evolve.
+Our personalities tend to shift as we age.
+However, our values rarely change over time.
 The Values Index measures which core motivators drive your everyday work.
 Where personality traits are things like “attention to detail” or “extrovertedness,” your values are the core beliefs that inspire everything you do.
 Values include things like service, love, equality, loyalty, reliability, and perseverance.
 They’re often internalized from the time we are young and have guided us to our current occupation in one way or another.

 Many real estate agents share core values like trustworthiness, service, discipline, and loyalty.

-What You Can Learn Based on Your Personality Type?
+What You Can Learn Based on Your Personality Type

 Have you taken a personality test?
 Let us know your favorite in the comments!